Thibauut/B-CNA-500-MAR-5-1-cryptography-thibaut.tran/README.md

   -c MESSAGE is clear and we want to cipher it
   -d MESSAGE is ciphered and we want to decipher it
-  -b block mode: for xor and aes, only works on one block MESSAGE and KEY must be of the same size -gP Q for RSA only: generate a public and private key pair from the prime number P and Q
+  -b block mode: for xor and aes, only works on one block MESSAGE and KEY must be of the same size -g P Q for RSA only: generate a public and private key pair from the prime number P and Q
 ```